yuruwang26/ELAP-seq-v4/DKC1-KD/README.md

 ## 4. Acquire information of read coverage for known candidate sites identified in HEK293T cells
 ### 1) Categorize candidate modification sites identified in HEK293T cells according to the mapped strands
 Reverse the strand identity due to applying results from R2-only reads to the analysis using merged-reads.
-Save resulting files as ELAP-HEK-pos.bed and ELAP-HEK-neg.bed, which contain the information of chromosome number, start position, end position and strand.
+Save resulting files as ELAP-HEK-pos.bed and ELAP-HEK-neg.bed, which contain the information of chromosome number, start position, end position and strand (+/-).

 ### 2) Acquire information of read coverage using coverage_pipeline.sh
 ```bash